HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

   }
 }, targetOrigin);
 ```

+This specification does not explicitly prevent the same resources from being modified through the `ui.create`, `ui.update`, and `ui.delete` messages as well as through the [RESTful FHIR API].
+However, as noted beforehand:
+* Not all resources, and not all work-in-progress information on resources, available through the `ui.*` messages may be available through the [RESTful FHIR API].
+Resource availability through each of these options is EHR implementation detail, and the `app` is responsible for determining availability details before using a particular option for interacting with a particular state of a particular resource.
+* Using the `ui.*` messages in preference to the [RESTful FHIR API] may allow the EHR to provide tighter UI integration such as spotlighting newly created orders so clinicians understand that they need to sign these.

 ### Authorization with SMART Scopes
 SMART Web Messaging enables capabilities that can be authorized via [OAuth scopes], within the `messaging/` category.
 Authorization is at the level of specific messages (e.g., `ui.launchActivity`).
 For example, a SMART app that performs dosage adjustments to in-progress orders might request the following scopes: